apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**North Korea claims success in launching first spy satellite**
+**Wisconsin Supreme Court hears arguments in challenge to election maps**

-You can read more about it [here](https://www.reuters.com/world/asia-pacific/north-korea-flags-plan-launch-satellite-rocket-between-nov-22-dec-1-japan-says-2023-11-20/).
+You can read more about it [here](https://www.jsonline.com/story/news/politics/2023/11/21/wisconsin-supreme-court-hears-arguments-in-challenge-to-election-maps/71625379007/).

 ## Requirements
 - Python 3.8